LCTyrell/People_counter/WRITEUP.md

 ## Explaining Custom Layers

-The process behind converting custom layers involves...

-Some of the potential reasons for handling custom layers are...
+OpenVINO supports neural network model layers in multiple frameworks.
+Custom layers are layers that are not included in the list of known layers.

+The inference engine loads the layers of the input model's IR files into the specified device plug-in, which will look for a list of known layer implementations for the device.
+If the neural network model contains layers that are not in the list of known layers of the device, the inference engine considers that the layer is not supported and reports an error.

+In this case, the custom layer extension must be added / created.
+Find more information about the process in the Openvino documentation here: https://docs.openvinotoolkit.org/latest/_docs_HOWTO_Custom_Layers_Guide.html

 ## Comparing Model Performance

-A lot of models was tested in order to find one that have an accuracy sufficient for the project, and if possible, equivalent or superior to the Openvino pre-trained models.
+Many models have been tested in order to find one that has sufficient precision for the project, and if possible, equivalent to or better than the pre-trained Openvino models.

-Below the benchmark of the tests:
+Benchmark of the tests:

 <table>
   <tr>